 On a regular basis, the team also creates custom-designed pump systems for foodservice and other purposes.

 The Masterflex engineering lab also houses a testing chamber, with multiple pumps running continuously to provide performance data.
 “This data will reveal the consistency and accuracy of stated flow rates, speed rates, torque requirements, and more,” said Gregg Johnson, Marketing Manager.
 “By testing different formulations of tubing at various speeds, we can determine if the tubing will withstand the rigors of real-life applications.”

 This validation of performance is integral to Masterflex standards and is one of the reasons the team delivers a high level of customer satisfaction.
 While the pumps themselves require little to no maintenance, their ability to live up to stated performance demands, along with their tubing, is part of their brand equity.

 In 2012 alone, the Masterflex Barrington plant produced tens of thousands of pump heads and drives.
 Many of these pumps are the best-selling models—the Masterflex® L/S® Digital and Modular Drives.
 Yet, with a flexible operation that can manufacture up to 4,000 different items, the plant tackles a variety of fluid handling products.

 “We work fast, remain flexible, and seldom have returns,” summarized Sliwicki.
 From their unique production process to their dedicated performance testing, the result is a pump relied upon around the globe.

-Consider the cough syrup in the medicine cabinet, the lotion on the nightstand, the pizza sauce sizzling on the crust for dinner last night.
+Consider the cough syrup in the cabinet, the lotion on the nightstand, the pizza sauce sizzling on the crust for dinner last night.
 Each may have been produced using a pump with a Masterflex label.